What to Do If Your Pilot Light Isn’t Working

 - Set the pilot valve to the on position.

-If this does not light the pilot light, or if you are nervous to play with the pilot light yourself, call a professional!
+If this does not light the pilot light, or if you are nervous to mess with the pilot light yourself, call a professional!

 Call Air Experts to Repair Your Furnace’s Pilot Light in Raleigh, NC